About Us

 tier 4 = HOW?
 "Through competitions requiring problem solving and experimentation"

-The Trust formed from the group of dedicated, volunteer teachers who took an NZ Representative Team to the International Young Physicists’ Tournament for over twenty years.
-You can read about our history here
+The Trust formed from the group of dedicated volunteer teachers who took a NZ Representative Team to the International Young Physicists’ Tournament for over twenty years.
+This “Team New Zealand” has won medals in thirteen of sixteen appearances and produced five Prime Minister’s Future Scientist Prize winners.

 • Learning non-academic skills such as real-time problem solving, mathematical modeling, presenting and defending research data and teamwork.